kirillsmirnov1/unity-utils/Runtime/UnityUtils/Variables/Readme.md

 ## Store

+XVariable is easy to use to access data from different classes.
+Instead of setting up an access manager or DI system, you can easily drag-and-drop data into any MonoBehavior/ScriptableObject you want.
+Data can be set from code or inspector and used/changed anywhere.

 `XVariable<T>` is an abstract `ScriptableObject`.
 To store data you need to inherit it with type/class/struct of your choice and create instance of it.

 For example, `IntVariable` looks like this: